 Create a FREE Boom Account Now

 You do have to have or create an account to use Boom Cards with your students.
 Don’t let that scare you.
-Boom has several different levels of accounts including free accounts.
+Boom has several different levels of teacher accounts including free accounts.
+Since music teachers typically have large numbers of students, the free account is what I recommend.
+You do NOT have to set up accounts or logins for students.

 Boom Cards Provide REAL Music Learning